 Hello, and welcome to my first blog post!
 Please allow me to introduce myself.
 I’m Dr. Jason Cabler and I teach people about personal finance.

 Why, you may ask?
-Well, I am a nerd, and personal finance excites me.
+Well, I am a nerd.
+Personal finance and investing are exciting me.
 Yes you read that correctly, I think personal finance is fun, cool, off tha’ hook; It’s something that I love to do.

 I can hear you now, “poor guy, must not have much of a life if that’s how he gets his enjoyment.”
 Actually I have a very good life.
 I have a wonderful wife and kids, an enjoyable career as a dentist, and great friends.